awslabs/gluonts/src/gluonts/nursery/duru/README.md

 pip install gluonts
 ```

+In addition, we provide the file `duru.yml` for a complete list of dependencies and versions of our conda environment.

 In `setup/wandb.yml`, you need to provide your wandb login credentials.
 Other loggers can likewise be used, if desired.